The Truth About Eggs and CholesterolArticle posted in: Diet & Nutrition

 So what’s the take-away?
 By choosing a diet that is lower in cholesterol, you are typically choosing foods that are lower in saturated fats, which may reduce your risk of heart disease.
 But (forgive the pun) here’s the “egg-cellent” news: While high in cholesterol, eggs are lower in saturated fat compared to other protein choices, which is why the new guidelines recommend including them in your diet.

 This is great news for egg-lovers, who’ve been conditioned to skip the cholesterol-containing food.
-It’s also good news for anyone pursuing a healthy diet, since eggs are something of a nutritional superstar.
+It’s also good news for anyone pursuing a healthy diet plan, since eggs are something of a nutritional superstar.
 One large egg contains 13 essential vitamins and minerals, a whopping six grams of protein, and all nine essential amino acids—the building blocks of protein… all for just 70 calories.

 Here are four fresh ways to enjoy eggs: